SolidSol/SolidSol/README.md

 Load balancing ensures that the application will be highly (dynamic), in addition to restricting (access) to the network.

-- (Question): "What aspect of security do load balancers protect?"
-  A.) A load-balancer, in this case a Load-balancer of the software variaty has features and policy controls to stop bad traffic from ever reaching the main application, two main examples being (rate limiting) and (URL filtering).
+- A load-balancer has features and policy controls to stop bad traffic from ever reaching the main application, two main examples being (rate limiting) and (URL filtering).
 Both software and physical Load-balancers work on layers 4-7 of the OSI model (transportation, session application, presentation).
 Load-balancers protect against threats like (S.Q.L injection) and (Cross-site scripting (XSS)).

-- (Question): "What is the advantage of a jump box?"
-  A.) A Jump Box is a window server that is a bridge between two trusted networks.
+- A Jump Box is a window server that is a bridge between two trusted networks.
 The Jump Box is in most cases security hardened and is the main entryway to your server group.
 The Jump Box is usually built in front of other servers to add a security layer preventing all Azure VM's from being exposed to the public.
 Advantages of using a Jump box, it allows you to focus all the monitoring and logging on that one box and also a jump box allows you to turn ir off to stop all RDP (Remote Desktop Protocal) to everything when you know its not needed.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the (Configuration) and system (Files).